 In a similar way to how Bitcoin removes expensive and inefficient banks as middlemen, Ethereum removes software companies.
 The current structure of the internet is highly centralized; computation is carried out by trusted companies and data is stored on a handful of servers which are regularly (and successfully) attacked.
 Ethereum removes these risks by using a distributed set of computers (nodes) which maintain a ledger containing a history of all transactions (computations) ever to have occurred on its blockchain.
 This consensus among nodes ensures that malicious transactions which break the rules of the ledger are ignored.
 Transactions which do not break the rules are processed, and the processors of these transactions are rewarded with Ether (the token on the Ethereum blockchain).

 The Ethereum blockchain is inflationary by nature.
-3 Ether enter circulation (on average) every 15 seconds, however with upcoming protocol changes this supply inflation rate will drop dramatically.
+3 Ether enter circulation (on average) every 15 seconds, however with upcoming protocol changes this supply inflation rate will drop to 2 Ether before then approaching zero in the years ahead.
 As a result, it is expected that Ethereum will have no more than 120,000,000 circulating coins and that the supply inflation will drop to near 0%.
 It is possible that through the loss of coins, “dust” wallets and the potential burning of gas fees, that the Ethereum token supply becomes deflationary (few coins circulating each year).
 With the supply of Ethereum being – for all intents and purposes – fixed at 120m, any upward pressure in demand for these tokens will also have an upward pressure on price.
 The essence of whether buying Ethereum with PayPal is a good investment comes down to future demand for the currency.
 Demand is influenced predominantly by two main factors:

 Due to difficulties with usability (from buying Ether to transacting it), there are very few widely adopted decentralized applications (dApps) on Ethereum.
 For this reason, the blockchain in its current state provides very little value to existing or new users.
 Furthermore, Ethereum is only capable of handling roughly 2 million computations per day; a limit that falls drastically short for any type of mainstream application.